ADGEfficiency/adgefficiency.github.io/_posts/2017-01-26-renewables-confusion-renewable-versus-clean.md

 Now let’s look solar and wind in the context of the definitions above.
 We will take a look at both the operation and manufacture of wind and solar.

-### Solar
+## solar

 Operating solar plants uses the sun for fuel and water to wash panels.
-Both are renewable and the use of the sun as a fuel is clean.
+Both are renewable (water might not be in some areas!) and the use of the sun as a fuel is clean.

 The negative environmental effects of generating water for panel cleaning are site specific.
 Best practice for generating this water will most likely have minimal environmental impact.
 The operation of solar panels is therefore renewable and clean.